userhas404d/cfn-look-up-ami-ids/README.md

 # cfn-look-up-ami-ids
-AWS Lambda blueprint to lookup AMI IDs by AMI Name
+Serverless packaged AWS Lambda blueprint to lookup AMI IDs by AMI Name

 This blueprint mirrors the blueprint of the same name provide by AWS, with the following enhancements: